department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/1222-PACT-Act/conversation-guide.md

     * If they choose not to check it?
 * What do they expect to happen when they continue?

-### 4a Validate that users understand the options they have for adding evidence
+### Task 4a.
+New and relevant evidence
-### Task goal.
-Veterans understand where they are in the form, can choose a type of evidence to submit and successfully summarize the decisions they’ve made
+_Goal.
+Veterans understand where they are in the form, can choose a type of evidence to submit and successfully summarize the decisions they’ve made_

 * Can you describe to me what you think this section is for?
     * What's standing out to you?
 * Based on the choices, tell me what you think you can do?
 * Go ahead and choose no.

 **Things to watch out for:**
-* Do users understand what new and relevant evidence means?
-    * Where would they go to learn more?
-* Do they understand the relationship between issue, evidence and time in service?
-    * If yes, what type of evidence will successfully connect them?
-    * If not, how would they go about learning more?
 * Do they understand that VA will get VA evidence for them?
-    * If yes, why
-    * If no, why
 * Is it clear how the VA can assist in gathering private evidence?
-    * If yes, what is their understanding?
-* Do they understand how to upload evidence?
+* Do they understand what it means to upload evidence?
-    * If yes, how do they go about it?
-    * If not, how do they go about learning how to do it?
 * Is there any important information missing in this section?

-### 4b Validate that users understand the options they have for adding evidence
+* Do they feel confident moving forward when clicking no?

+### Task 4b.
+New and relevant evidence: Evidence summary
-### Task goal.
-Veterans understand where they are in the form and summarize the decisions they’ve made
+_Goal.
+Veterans understand where they are in the form and summarize the decisions they’ve made_

 * Can you describe to me, in your own words, what this page is telling you?
 * What would you do if you wanted to add more evidence?
 * Is there anything you expect to see here that you don't?
 Is anything confusing?
 * What would you expect to happen next?

-### 5. Validate that users have what they need to review and submit the claim
+### Task 5.
+Review and submit
-### Task goal: Review the claim information that you’ve entered, understand how to change items
+_Goal: Review the claim information that you’ve entered, understand how to change items_

 * What do you think you can do with this screen?
 * Go ahead and review your information.
     * How would you expect to edit?